uselagoon/.github/profile/README.md

 ## Social Media

-Follow us on Twitter: https://www.twitter.com/uselagoon
+Follow us on X (Twitter): https://x.com/uselagoon

 Follow us on Mastodon: https://fosstodon.org/@uselagoon

 Our Instagram is at https://www.instagram.com/uselagoon, though we haven’t had anything to post there yet - stay tuned!

-## Join the Conversation

-Chat with us on Discord, and stay up to date with releases and blog posts: https://discord.gg/te5hHe95JE

 ## Blog